microsoft/PowerApps-Samples/component-framework/JS_AngularJSFlipControl/README.md

----
-languages:
-- typescript
-products:
-- powerapps
-page_type: sample
-description: "Sample that shows how to create an increment component using Power Apps component framework."
----

-# Power Apps component framework: Implementing increment component
+# Power Apps component framework: Angular flip component

-This sample component shows how to bind data with Power Apps component framework and error handling.
+This sample component shows how to use third-party libraries to create components in Power Apps component framework.
+The flip sample component is implemented based on angular.js, angular-ui, angular-animate, angular-sanitize, bootstrap.
+The code may not reveal the best practices for the mentioned third-party libraries.

 ## Before you can try the sample components